dobre-alexandra/st425_project/README.md

-# st425_project
+# Project - ST425: Statistical Inference Principles, Methods and Computation

-A code repository for MSc Statistics ST425 project.
+A code repository for the MSc Statistics ST425 project.

+## Table of Contents:

+1. One
+2. Two
+3. Three